sisoje/swiftdata/README.md

-# Decoupling SwiftData from the SwiftUI.View
+# There is no view
 There is an article on [hacking with swift](https://www.hackingwithswift.com/quick-start/swiftdata/how-to-use-mvvm-to-separate-swiftdata-from-your-views) about SwiftData.
 This article shows the wrong way of decoupling SwiftData from the SwiftUI.View.
-As a conclusion it says:
+As a conclusion it states:
 ```
 a number of people have said outright that they think MVVM is dead with SwiftData
 ```
+### MVVM was dead with the first release of SwiftUI
+Sadly most of iOS dev community started pushing MVVM into SwiftUI, probably influenced by past experiences.
-Actually MVVM was dead with the first release of SwiftUI.
-It was just that most of community was pushing that MVVM nonsense and abusing observable **objects** to decouple business logic from the SwiftUI.View.
+General MVVM approach is abusing observable **objects** to decouple business logic from the SwiftUI.View.
 That way of decoupling is just moving thigs in a circle and breaking basic principles of SwiftUI.

 ### Apple killed the view
-We can not use any of the M**V** patterns because we dont have a view.
+We can not use any of the **MV** patterns because we dont have a view.
 We have a model-struct and a body-function.
-Model conforms to SwiftUI.View and body returns a SwiftUI.View but SwiftUI.View is not a real view.
-SwiftUI.View has no properties of a view, no frame, no colors, no nothing...
+Model conforms to SwiftUI.View and body returns a SwiftUI.View.

+### SwiftUI.View is not a real view
+SwiftUI.View has no properties of a view, no frame, no colors, no nothing.
 Its just a protocol.
 Apple never uses the term `viewModel` because they know there is no view, they just call it a `model`.

 ### Business logic and values
 Model represents the a state and then entire body **is** the business logic.
 SwiftUI.View is required to be a **value**-type.
 Only from value types you can access environment.
 Thats why using observable **object** is breaking the basics of SwiftUI and you should not move business logic into a class.